COSC3020/augmenting-path-tlaceby/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+I will use a bfs aproach to solve this.
+This means the complexity is $\Theta(v + e)$ where $e$ represents edges in the graph and $v$ represents verticies.

+## Resources

+https://youtu.be/LdOnanfc5TM?si=mQ1t_c8QrBjfXmM2 was used for learning the concept behind what we are trying to do here with the flow-graph.